 Total study hours: 150

 This module is compulsory for BSc Anthropology and BSc Biological Anthropology students.
 This module is also suitable as an optional module for students of the following degree programmes: BA Social Anthropology; BSc Biology.
-Also available as a Wild Module and suitable for short-course students.
+Also available as an elective module and suitable for short-course students.

 Method of assessment